preludeorg/community/README.md

-# Community Bucket
+# Community

-The Prelude Community Bucket holds all open-source TTPs, payloads, plugins and training modules for the Operator platform.
+Prelude Community holds all open-source TTPs, payloads, plugins and training modules for the Operator platform.

 > Prelude Operator is a command-and-control (C2) center which allows you to run manual to semi-autonomous security assessments
 > Watch our quick [introduction video](https://www.youtube.com/watch?v=Hz8K-jdqpBY)